 As has always been the case, absolutely no other personal electronic, computing, or calculator devices are permitted in the exam areas.

-Although the calculator provided will be a software program, it may be helpful to obtain the actual device prior to the test and practice with it, as the calculator in the exam will look and function very similarly to the handheld model.
+Although the calculator provided will be a software program, it may be helpful to obtain the actual device prior to the test and practice with it, as the calculator used in the exam will look and function very similarly to the handheld model.

 Exercises for use with the TI-30XS calculator

 The following exercises are not indicative of actual questions on the ABR exam.
 They are intended to help you practice with the calculator.
 You are encouraged to try other examples of calculations that would arise as a routine part of your daily work.